 Dental exams are usually divided into two parts: dental x-rays and the actual exam.
 While having dental x-rays taken, you can expect to have multiple exposures taken of both the inside and outside of your mouth.
 X-rays taken inside the mouth are known as intraoral x-rays and they tend to provide a closer view of one or more teeth.
 X-rays taken outside of the mouth are known as extraoral x-rays and they are used to detect impacted teeth, as well as to evaluate your bite.
 Dental x-rays generally take up to 10 minutes and don’t cause any pain.

-After your dental x-rays, you will meet our compassionate dentist, Dr. Black.
+After your dental x-rays, you will meet our compassionate dentist, Dr. Morales.
 He will examine your teeth using a metal instrument known as a sickle probe or explorer to gently tap on each tooth and check for signs of decay.
 He will also examine your gums and may even measure the depth of your gum pockets to check for gum recession.
-Once he has thoroughly examined your teeth and gums, Dr. Black will discuss his findings with you, as well as anything they noticed on your dental x-rays.
+Once he has thoroughly examined your teeth and gums, Dr. Morales will discuss his findings with you, as well as anything they noticed on your dental x-rays.
 He will then answer any questions you may have.

 If everything looks good, then you will simply be directed to schedule a continuing care appointment within the next six months.
-If Dr. Black noticed something concerning, he may have you come in sooner so he can keep an eye on your oral health.
+If Dr. Morales noticed something concerning, he may have you come in sooner so he can keep an eye on your oral health.
 He may also recommend certain treatments to restore your oral health.

 Do I need to follow any special instructions between dental exams?

 In between dental appointments, it is important to maintain a proper daily dental hygiene routine.
 This routine should consist of brushing your teeth twice a day for two minutes with fluoridated toothpaste and flossing daily.
-In some cases, Dr. Black may also recommend using mouthwash.
+In some cases, Dr. Morales may also recommend using mouthwash.
 To maintain your oral health, it is also encouraged to limit your sugar intake, drink plenty of water, and avoid damaging habits, like smoking.